alberto-carta/ASESMA2023/Day2/silicon/example1.Si/ex1.ecutwfc/README.md

 **Steps to perform:**

-1. Read the `ecutwfc.sh` script and try to understand it.
+1. Read the `scan_ecut.sh` script and try to understand it.

 2. To run the example, execute:

-       ./ecutwfc.sh
+       bash ./scan_ecut.sh